Report Overview

 Uniper SE

 Uniper integrates LNG import infrastructure with downstream distribution capabilities.
-Demand is increasing for secure LNG supply as Germany reduces reliance on pipeline gas.
+Uniper is the architect of the Wilhelmshaven FSRU project and is currently transforming its site into an "Energy Transformation Hub" to integrate LNG with future green hydrogen imports.
 Infrastructure development constraints limit rapid expansion.
 The company is expanding terminal-linked supply systems to strengthen market positioning.
 It remains central to Germany’s LNG supply ecosystem.

 RWE focuses on energy transition investments including LNG infrastructure.
 Demand is increasing as energy diversification becomes critical for supply security.
 Capital-intensive projects limit immediate scalability.
 The company is aligning LNG investments with broader decarbonization strategies.
 It strengthens its role in transitional energy supply systems.